dream-num/univer/CONTRIBUTING.md

 To ensure code quality and consistency, please adhere to the following guidelines:

 -   Use kebab-case for both file names and folder names.
 If the file contains a React component, it should be in capital camelCase.
 -   Folder names should be in plural format, e.g. `SheetTab.tsx`.
 -   Interfaces should be named starting with a capital "I".
 -   Resolve all ESLint issues that are identified in the code.
 -   Do use conventional type names including .service, .controller, .menu, .command, .mutation, and .operation.
 Invent additional type names if you must but take care not to create too many.

 ### Submitting pull requests

 Before merging a pull request, please make sure the following requirements are met:

 -   All tests are passed.
 ESLint and Prettier errors are fixed.
 -   Test coverage is not decreased.

 We provide preview deployments for pull requests.
 You can view the preview deployment by clicking the "Preview" link in the "View Deployment" section.

+### Documentation

+If you are adding a new feature, please make sure to update the documentation accordingly.
+Refer to our [documentation repository](https://github.com/dream-num/docs) for more guidance.

 ### Storybook